Surfingnet/PokeMMO-Optimal-Party/README.md

 - Take into account cancer tactics, specific skills or items.
 - Use your GPU (for now?)

+## Warning
+- Will max / heat up your CPU
+- Spreading the workload across a lot of threads increases RAM usage.
+- Expect 70 monsters on 12 threads to require 14Gb of free RAM.

 ## How it works
 - To be written
 - I'm tired